 It is the service’s duty to convene a top-notch recovery team, follow the science, and not let politics corrupt the final decision.
 (Read the settlement.)

-What else does the Mexican gray wolf need in order to rebound to a healthy population?
+What does the Mexican gray wolf need in order to rebound to a healthy population?

 The service’s most recent recovery team of wolf experts has done extensive, rigorous work to determine what needs to be done to save the subspecies.
 Their work to date amounts to the best available science on the wolves’ recovery needs.

 Expert scientists have called the current wild population a “genetic basket case in need of serious genetic rehab.
 Failing to do so is irresponsible and also managing for extinction.”
-The service must act without delay to complete both a recovery and a management rule that ensure the wolves’ survival.
+The service must act without delay to complete a scientifically sound recovery plan and management rule that will ensure the wolves’ survival.

 Where is suitable habitat for the Mexican gray wolf located?

 Habitat capable of supporting the two additional populations needed for Mexican gray wolf recovery exists in the Grand Canyon ecoregion and in northern New Mexico/southern Colorado.